February 2025

 The growing demand for personalized medicine is a significant driver for the non-oncology precision medicine market.
 Patients and healthcare providers are increasingly recognizing the limitations of the traditional one-size-fits-all approach to treatment and are seeking more tailored and effective therapeutic options.
 Personalized medicine considers an individual's unique genetic makeup, lifestyle factors, environmental exposures, and disease characteristics to optimize treatment outcomes.
 By identifying specific molecular targets and biomarkers, personalized medicine enables the development of targeted therapies and interventions that have higher efficacy and fewer adverse effects.

 In neurology, personalized medicine approaches are being employed for conditions such as Alzheimer's disease, Parkinson's disease, and multiple sclerosis.
 Genetic testing and biomarker analysis aid in early diagnosis, risk assessment, and the development of targeted therapies that address the specific underlying molecular mechanisms of these diseases.
-In 2022, a total of 12 personalized medicines were identified and approved, accounting for approximately 34 percent of all newly approved drugs during that year.
 This indicates the growing significance and recognition of personalized medicine approaches in the pharmaceutical industry.

 Furthermore, infectious diseases can benefit from personalized medicine strategies.
 Genetic variations in host immune response genes can influence susceptibility to infections, response to treatments, and vaccine efficacy.
 By identifying these genetic variations, healthcare providers can tailor treatment regimens, select appropriate antiviral or antibiotic agents, and improve patient outcomes.